Pickleio1/LeapBound/README.md

-LeapBound is a 2D platformer 'souls-like' game made in Unity!
+LeapBound is a 2D platformer 'rogue-like' game made in Unity!